 The costs of rainwater collection are largely set-up costs – the water is essentially

 free.
-If your current water source is a well or a public utility, your costs will continue to
+If your current water source is a well or a public utility, your costs will

 increase as surface and ground water become more scarce and energy costs rise.